All about Motor Oil

 • Dispersants: Disperse solid particles, keeping them in solution, so they don’t come together to form sludge, varnish, and acids.
 Some additives work both as detergents and dispersants.

 • Antiwear agents: There are times when the lubricating film breaks down, so the antiwear agents have to protect the metal surfaces.
-A zinc and phosphorus compound called ZDDP is a long-used favorite, along with other phosphorus (and sulphur) compounds.
-If you musts know, ZDDP stand for zinc dialkyl dithiophosphate.
+A zinc and phosphorus compound called ZDDP is a long-used favorite, along with other phosphorus (and sulfur) compounds.
+If you must know, ZDDP stands for zinc dialkyl dithiophosphate.

 • Friction modifiers: These aren’t the same as antiwear agents.
 They reduce engine friction and, so, can improve fuel economy.
 Graphite, molybdenum, and other compounds are used.

 • Pour-point depressants: Just because the 0° F viscosity rating is low doesn’t mean the oil will flow readily at low temperatures.
 Oil contains wax particles that can congeal and reduce flow, so these additives are used to prevent it.